Pressing Criminal Charges

 • Criminal charges may adversely affect Hague return proceedings.
 Some judges may refuse to order a child's return if there is a warrant for the taking parent's arrest.

-• Criminal charges may encourage a taking parent to go deeper into hiding to avoid arrest.
-This is especially true when the taking parent has family or deep ties to the community.
+• Criminal charges may encourage a taking parent to go into hiding to avoid arrest.

-Entering your child into NCIC does not automatically initiate criminal proceedings against the taking parent.
+Entering your child into NCIC does not automatically start criminal proceedings against the taking parent.
 It is best to consult with an attorney before you decide to pursue criminal charges.
-Depending on your State laws, law enforcement may require that you have a custody order, before seeking criminal warrants.
-HELPFUL HINT: We recommend that you keep a record of all your correspondence with all parties you interact with, including law enforcement.
-Note as well the names of the people you speak to, the dates and times of the conversations, and the information provided.
+Depending on state laws, law enforcement may require a custody order.
+You may need it before seeking criminal warrants.

-• Foreign Criminal Charges: You should always consult an attorney in the foreign country if you intend to pursue foreign criminal charges against the taking parent.
-In some countries, you may be able to pursue the prosecution of the taking parent by the authorities of the country where the child is found.
-In many countries, citizens can be prosecuted for crimes committed abroad if the act is a criminal offense under local law; however, parental abduction is rarely considered a crime outside of the United States.
+• Foreign Criminal Charges: Consult an attorney in the foreign country.
+In some countries, you may be able to pursue criminal charges against the taking parent.
+You can do this through the authorities of the country where the child is found.
+In many countries, citizens can be prosecuted for crimes done abroad if the act is also a crime there.
+But parental abduction is sometimes not a crime outside the United States.